 The study does not prove children from lower socioeconomic backgrounds are not getting the diagnoses and support they need, Durkin says, but it does indicate that’s the most likely scenario.

 In support of this hypothesis, the study found that children who had intellectual disabilities were equally likely to be diagnosed with ASD irrespective of their socioeconomic backgrounds.

 That could be because “children with intellectual disabilities usually have developmental delays that get noticed earlier in life,” says Durkin.
 “They may get referred for comprehensive medical follow-ups, which could then lead to a diagnosis of their ASD as well.”

 In addition, studies in Sweden and France — which have universal health care and fewer barriers for citizens to access medical care — found no association between socioeconomic status and rates of autism diagnoses….

 The “improved diagnosing” theory rears its ugly head again.
 The swiss army knife of logic avoidance.
 After all, vaccines are 100% safe regardless of what the government’s own freely available VAERS database and the massive payouts from the federal vaccine injury compensation fund say.
 This is called “doublethink.”

-Children often get intellectual disabilities as a result of birth injury such as immediate cord clamping http://thoughtcrimeradio.net/2019/02/medical-research-rediscovers-harm-of-immediate-cord-clamping/ , which triggers a cascade of medical interventions almost certainly including the standard vaccination schedule until the child leaves the hospital (and probably beyond) leading to an equal rate of vaccination among such children regardless of SES.
+Children often get intellectual disabilities as a result of birth injury such as the quackery of immediate cord clamping http://thoughtcrimeradio.net/2019/02/medical-research-rediscovers-harm-of-immediate-cord-clamping/ , which triggers a cascade of medical interventions almost certainly including the standard vaccination schedule until the child leaves the hospital (and probably beyond) leading to an equal rate of vaccination among such children regardless of SES.